This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-As is well known, traditional C++ constant expression evaluation neither depends on nor alters the global state of the program.
-For any identical input, its output is always the same, making it considered purely functional.
-Template Meta Programming (TMP), as a subset of constant evaluation, should also adhere to this rule.
+As is well known, traditional C++ constant expression evaluation neither depends on nor changes the global state of the program.
+For any identical input, its output is always the same, and it is considered purely functional.
+Template Meta Programming, as a subset of constant evaluation, should also adhere to this rule.

 But is this really the case?
-Without violating the C++ standard, could the following code possibly compile?
+Without violating the C++ standard, could the following code compile?

 constexpr auto a = value();